fferflo/einx/docs/source/gettingstarted/tensormanipulation.rst

 .. note::

    :func:`einx.dot` passes the ``in_axis``, ``out_axis`` and ``batch_axis`` arguments to :ref:`tensor factories <lazytensorconstruction>`, e.g. to determine the fan-in and fan-out
-   of neural network layers and initialize the weights accordingly (see :doc:`Neural networks </gettingstarted/neuralnetworks>`).
+   of neural network layers and initialize the weights accordingly (see :doc:`Tutorial: Neural networks </gettingstarted/neuralnetworks>`).

 :func:`einx.dot` supports shorthand notation usings brackets as follows.
-When given two input tensors, the expression of the second input can be determined implicitly by marking its components in the input and output expression:
+When given two input tensors, the expression of the second input is determined implicitly by marking its components in the input and output expression:

 .. code::

-   einx.dot("a [b] -> a [c]", x, y)
+   einx.dot("a [b] -> a [c]", x, y) # Expands to: "a b, b c -> a c"
-   # same as
-   einx.dot("a b, b c -> a c", x, y)

 This dot-product can be interpreted as a linear map that maps from ``b`` to ``c`` channels and is repeated over dimension ``a``, which motivates the usage of bracket notation in this manner.